 Watson Woods Partnership

 If a neighbour does not consent to a notice a dispute is deemed to arise.
 An Award is a legal document prepared by surveyors to resolve a dispute.
 It contains legal preambles and recites rights and obligations and list precautions and provisions that the surveyors consider necessary.

 With a Party Wall Award the Party Wall surveyor(s) will sometimes make a additional inspection at the end to ensure the works are properly finished and no damage has been caused.
 With an Agreement further inspections would only be made if requested, however a Final inspection can always be 'bolted-on' to a Party Wall Agreement if required.

 Some surveyors advise people who have receive notices for simple works to dissent, have a dispute, and then appoint that surveyor to resolve the dispute by an Award.
-It should be remembered that Party Wall Surveyors earn more fees from dispute than from agreements.
+It should be remembered that Party Wall Surveyors earn more fees from disputes than from agreements.

 For more information click this link.

 If you have received a notice for minor work and your neighbour demonstrates to you that the work will be properly designed and executed and subject to the Building Regulations you should consider consenting subject to a prior Schedule of Condition* of your property.
 This is really the most important element as it is the tool which is used to judge if any damage has been caused.